proophsoftware/event-machine/docs/tutorial/part_IV.md

     //Finders
     public function buildingFinder(): BuildingFinder //<-- Return type is used as service id {
-        //Service is treated as a singleton, DI returns same instance on subsequent gets return $this->makeSingleton(BuildingFinder::class /*<-- again service id */, function () {
+        //Service is treated as a singleton, DI returns the same instance on subsequent gets return $this->makeSingleton(BuildingFinder::class /*<-- again service id */, function () {
             return new BuildingFinder(
                 //We can use the AggregateProjector to generate correct collection name AggregateProjector::aggregateCollectionName(
-                    $this->eventMachine()->appVersion(), //<-- Insight a closure we still have access to other methods Aggregate::BUILDING                  //    of the ServiceFactory like the getter for Event Machine itself ),
+                    $this->eventMachine()->appVersion(), //<-- Inside a closure we still have access to other methods Aggregate::BUILDING                  //    of the ServiceFactory, like the getter for Event Machine itself
+                ),
                 $this->documentStore()                   //    or the document store
             );